jkmrto/website/content/posts/api-rest-with-cowboy.md

 ---
 At Elixir world the well know framework **Phoenix** is the main tool to develop the client side interface in any project.
 This framework allows us to develop complex real-time web systems simplily with a lot of integrated features such as websockets.
 But in the case of just pretending to build a simple api Rest a good option is to use the **Cowboy** library, which makes quite more lightweight the final application than using Phoenix.

-In this post I will expose how to build a simple Rest Api Service with **Cowboy**.
+In this post I will expose how to build a simple Rest Api Service with **plug_cowboy**.
+This library makes even easier to user the **Cowboy** library, which is native from Erlang.

 Create New project with Elixir